AchuthaSourabhC/InstaCareApp/README.md

 InstaCare Android App
 ----------------------
-InstaCare is Android app Developed for Practo Android Hiring Challenge.It aids in booking docter appointment based on speciality and locality data provided by practo api.
+InstaCare is Android app Developed for Practo Android Hiring Challenge.It aids in booking doctor appointment based on speciality and locality data provided by practo api.